 In April, MTC participated in the Arabian Travel Market (ATM) in Dubai, and signed MOUs with The Retreat Palm Dubai – M Gallery by Sofitel as well as The Health Bank.

-To ensure that the emirate has an accurate understanding of the medical tourism market in Dubai, in 2015 Medical Tour¬ism Council initiated a collaboration with Dubai Statistics Center to collect patients’ data from the private health sector, outpatient clinics and poly clinics.
+To ensure that the emirate has an accurate understanding of the health tourism market in Dubai, in 2015 Medical Tour¬ism Council initiated a collaboration with Dubai Statistics Center to collect patients’ data from the private health sector, outpatient clinics and poly clinics.
 The private healthcare sec¬tor was mandated to collate key information on their patients, such as their age, gender nationality and city of residence.
 Private centres are required to submit data periodically to the Dubai Statistics Center’s e-source, electronic system.
-The statistics are then used to develop a greater understanding of medical tourism trends, so that Dubai can meet visitors’ needs as the medical tourism sector expands.
+The statistics are then used to develop a greater understanding of health tourism trends, so that Dubai can meet visitors’ needs as the health tourism sector expands.